Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/filter_panel/filter_panel.md

 The **…** button beside the **Apply** button allows you to specify how the selected values are combined in the filter using Any of, All of or None off.

 - **Any of**: This option means that the filter will include items that match any of the selected values.
-For example, if you select “Red” and “Blue” and use “Any of,” the filter will show items that are either red or blue.
+For example, if you select “Red” and “Blue” and use **Any of**, the filter will show items that are either red or blue.
 - **All of**: This option means that the filter will include items that match all of the selected values simultaneously.
-For example, if you select “Red” and “Blue” and use “All of,” the filter will show items that are both red and blue at the same time.
+For example, if you select “Red” and “Blue” and use **All of**, the filter will show items that are both red and blue at the same time.
 - **None of**: This option means that the filter will exclude items that match any of the selected values.
-For example, if you select “Red” and “Blue” and use “None of,” the filter will show items that are neither red nor blue.
+For example, if you select “Red” and “Blue” and use **None of**, the filter will show items that are neither red nor blue.